Rent, water and other charges

 Rent in advance

-Rent in advance and the bond are the only payments the landlord can ask for at the start of a tenancy.
-Up to two weeks rent in advance is standard in a lease agreement.
-To check your eligibility for assistance see help paying bond and rent.
+Up to two weeks rent in advance and the bond are the only payments the landlord can ask for at the start of a tenancy.
+Tenants can check with Housing SA if they are eligible for help to pay bond and rent.

 Receipts and rent records